Using RankedVote

 Contest Types

-RankedVote is focused on helping you use ranked-choice voting to run compelling contests, make better decisions, or educate voters.
+RankedVote helps you use ranked choice voting to run compelling contests, make better decisions, or educate voters.

 When adding a new event to RankedVote, you can choose between these three types: "Contest," "Decision," and "Election."
 Each type features terminology on the page intended to make the voting experience clear to your voters.